What is a virtual energy network?

 Whether you rent, run a small business or live in a shaded home, you can still benefit.
 The VEN gives everyone access to lower cost renewable energy, not just those with panels.

-What is the VEN research study exploring?
+What is the VEN research study?

 The study is entitled The Benefits of Hyper-utilisation of Consumer Energy Resources (CERs) through a Virtual Energy Network (VEN).
-Our study will fully explore the benefits to consumers and service providers of using a ‘smart’ trading platform to match solar generation with flexible off-take use.
+Our study explores the benefits to consumers and service providers of using a ‘smart’ trading platform to match solar generation with flexible off-take use.
 It is anticipated that hyper-utilising excess solar with flexible use, e.g. electric vehicle or forklift recharging, will deliver benefits to consumers and providers.

 Our research aims to: